Mjz86/C_colon/mcc.md

   size_t path_len;
   size_t dll_size;
   struct offset_t {
-    // relative to the parent dll's offset zero uintptr_t path_offset;
+    // relative to the dllmap's offset zero uintptr_t path_offset;
-    // if dll is inlined this is the offset of the inner dll relative to  the parent dll's offset zero, if it has a path its the offset  from that files beginning uintptr_t offset_zero;
+    // if dll is inlined this is the offset of the inner dll relative to  the dllmap's offset zero, if it has a path its the offset  from that files beginning uintptr_t offset_zero;
   };
   struct ptr_t {